INTERVAL ARITHMETIC

 function "abs" (Left : Interval) return Interval;

-"+" (Left : Interval) return Interval;
+function "+" (Left : Interval) return Interval;

 function "-" (Left : Interval) return Interval;